webtorrent/webtorrent/docs/api.md

 ## `torrent.infoHash`

-Get the info hash of the torrent.
+Info hash of the torrent (string).

 ## `torrent.magnetURI`

-Get the magnet URI of the torrent.
+Magnet URI of the torrent (string).

+## `torrent.torrentFile`

+`.torrent` file of the torrent (Buffer).

 ## `torrent.files[...]`

-An array of all files in the torrent.
-See the file section for more info on what methods the file has.
+Array of all files in the torrent.
+See documentation for `File` below to learn what methods/properties files have.

 ## `torrent.swarm`